csgcmai/lqp_face/ReadMe.txt

 Project webpage: .

-This is an implementation of our face recognition system [2]  based on Local Quantized Pattern features [1].
-The current implementation is the replica of learning code used in [2], however the feature computation code is original one [1, 2].
+This is an implementation of our face verification system [2]  based on Local Quantized Pattern features [1, 3].
+The current implementation is the replica of learning code used in [2], however the feature computation code is the original one [1].

 The current distribution contains code for computing local pattern features (LBP, LTP, LQP, etc.) and unsupervised learning, as well as models trained on Labelled Faces in Wild datasets.